 Division-winning Blackhawks, Caps, Ducks in different spots

-Boston Bruins left wing Brad Marchand celebrates his game-winning goal with teammate David Pastrnak during the third period of the first round of NHL Stanley Cup playoff hockey action in Ottawa on Wedne... .
-Toronto Maple Leafs coach Mike Babcock looks up at the scoreboard during third period against the Washington Capitals in Game 1 of an NHL hockey Stanley Cup first-round playoff series in Washington, Thursday, April 13, 2017.
+Boston Bruins left wing Brad Marchand celebrates his game-winning goal with teammate David Pastrnak during the third period of the first round of NHL Stanley Cup playoff hockey action in Ottawa on Wednesday, April 12, 2017.
+Chicago Blackhawks center Jonathan Toews falls to the ice after coming into contact with Nashville Predators defenseman Ryan Ellis during Game 1 of a first-round NHL hockey playoff series Thursday, April 13, 2017, in Chicago.

 Add your comments below